Admission to the University

 Deadline for International Application for Admission

-To provide time for evaluation, for notice of admission status to reach the applicant, and for United States Immigration and Customs Enforcement (USICE) requirements to be met for issuance of a student visa, applications and credential should be received by the Graduate Admissions Office no later than the following dates: May 1 for fall semester, October 1 for spring semester, or March 15 for summer session.
+To provide time for evaluation, notice of admission status to reach the applicant, and United States Immigration and Customs Enforcement (USICE) requirements to be met for issuance of a student visa, applications and credential should be received by the Graduate Admissions Office no later than the following dates: May 1 for fall semester, October 1 for spring semester, or March 15 for summer session.

 Graduate Record Examination